idaholab/moose/modules/heat_conduction/doc/content/source/fvbcs/FVThermalResistanceBC.md

 three heat transfer mechanisms where present (they are set to 0 when absent).

 The inner iteration parameters are exposed for the `left` boundary.
-This is only meant to be used to fine tune a simulation for performance, or if convergence difficulties are encountered for that boundary.
+This is only meant to be used to fine-tune a simulation for performance, or if convergence difficulties are encountered for that boundary.

 !listing test/tests/fvbcs/fv_thermal_resistance/test.i block=FVBCs